Moodyw03/docecho/README.md

 7. Access the application at http://localhost:8000

+### Email Configuration

+The application uses SendGrid for sending verification and password reset emails.
+To configure email functionality:

+1. Create a SendGrid account and obtain an API key
+2. Add a verified sender email address in your SendGrid account
+3. Configure the email settings in your `.env` file as shown above
+4. Test the email functionality using the `/auth/test-reset-email` route (in development mode)

+> **Note**: Without proper email configuration, user registration and password reset features will not work correctly.

 ### Production Deployment

 The application is configured for deployment on Render.com with the included `render.yaml` file.
 It uses PostgreSQL for the database and sets up the necessary environment variables.

 ## Usage

+### Account Management

+#### Registration and Login

+1. Create an account by clicking "Register" on the login page
+2. Verify your email address by clicking the link sent to your email
+3. Log in with your email and password

+#### Password Recovery

+If you forget your password:

+1. Click "Forgot password?" on the login page
+2. Enter your email address
+3. Check your email for a password reset link
+4. Click the link and set a new password
+5. Log in with your new password

 ### Converting a PDF to Audio